owlbarn/tutorial/book/case-obj-detect/README.md

 ## Mask R-CNN Network

 This section will briefly outline the main parts of architecture of Mask R-CNN and how it stands out from its predecessors.
 You can of course get more detailed and technical explanations in the [original paper](https://arxiv.org/abs/1703.06870).
 The Owl implementation of the inference mode is available in [this repository](https://github.com/pvdhove/owl-mask-rcnn).
 The code was mostly ported from this [Keras/TensorFlow implementation](https://github.com/matterport/Mask_RCNN).
 This work in this chapter is conducted by [Pierre Vandenhove](http://math.umons.ac.be/staff/Vandenhove.Pierre/) during his internship in the OCamlLabs.

 MRCNN extends [Faster R-CNN](https://arxiv.org/abs/1506.01497), which itself extends [Fast R-CNN](https://arxiv.org/abs/1504.08083).
 In Fast R-CNN, the authors propose a network that accepts input images and regions of interest (RoI).
 For each region, features are extracted by several fully-connect layers, and the features are fed into a branch.
-One output of this branch contains the output classification of the object in that region, and the other specifies the rectangle location of the object.
+One output of this branch contains the output classification (together with possibility of that classification) of the object in that region, and the other specifies the rectangle location of the object.

 In Faster R-CNN, the authors point out that, there is no need to find RoIs using other methods.
-The propose a Region Proposal Network that share the same feature extraction backbone with that in Fast R-CNN.
+The propose a Region Proposal Network (RPN) that share the same feature extraction backbone with that in Fast R-CNN.
+RPN is a small convolutional network that scans the feature maps quickly, output  a set of rectangular possible object region proposals, each associated with a number that could be called the *objectness* of that region.
+The RoI feature extraction part of Fast R-CNN is kept unchanged here.
+In this way, a single Faster R-CNN network can be trained and then perform the object detection task without extra help from other region proposal methods.

-MRCNN keeps the architecture of Faster R-CNN, only adding an extra branch in the final stage.
-Where previously the outputs are object classification and location, now a third branch contains information about the mask of object in the RoI.
+To perform the task of not just objection detection, but also semantic segmentation Mask R-CNN keeps the architecture of Faster R-CNN, only adding an extra branch in the final stage of its RoI feature layer.
+Where previously the outputs includes object classification and location, now a third branch contains information about the mask of object in the RoI.
+Therefore, for any RoI, the Mask R-CNN retrieves its rectangle bound, classification results, classification possibility, and the mask of that object, all information at one pass.

+## Building Mask R-CNN

-Let's look at the code one piece at a time.
+After a quick introduction of the MRCNN and how it is developed in theory, let's look at the code to understand how it is constructed in Owl, one piece at a time.
+Feel free to jump this part for now if you are just interested in using the network directly.

 ```
 open Owl